 Student Grievance Committee

-The Student Grievance Committee consists of a Chair, two faculty members appointed by the Chief Academic Officer (Senior Vice President for Academic Affairs and Dean of Faculty Dr. Tom Perrin), and two students appointed by the Student Government Association President.
+The Student Grievance Committee consists of a Chair, two faculty members appointed by the Chief Academic Officer, and two students appointed by the Student Government Association President.

 Informal mediation is an option for the complainant to pursue before deciding whether or not to file a formal complaint under the Student Grievance Policy.

 The Senior Vice President for Planning and Administration serves as the Student Grievance Complaint Resolution Officer.

 In the event that informal mediation is desired, the complainant must contact the Student Grievance Complaint Resolution Officer to act as mediator between both parties.
 In the event that the Student Grievance Committee Complaint Resolution Officer is the focus of the student complaint, then the complainant may contact the Chief Academic Officer who will appoint an alternate Complaint Resolution Officer.

 Attempts to resolve complaints through the Informal Mediation process should be completed within thirty (30) business days from the time at which the student knew or could reasonably be expected to have known of the action being grieved.

 Formal Student Grievance Process